Joud158/-Smart_Business_Insights/README.md

 - How branches/regions compare
 - What to stock/discount next month

 **Smart Business Insights** ingests a CSV and instantly returns **KPIs, top/low products, and concrete next-month actions**.
-A built-in chat assistant answers business questions (uses Mistral if a key is provided; otherwise a smart fallback).
+A built-in chat assistant answers business questions.

 ---